What is API Integration?

 Another reason for its importance is the way APIs facilitate interaction between apps, systems, data and devices.
 Thanks to that, it’s possible to design a process of transmitting data and services in order to create connectivity that’s now a building block of a modern software solutions.
 And that directly translates into valuable benefits.

-The benefits of API development
+The benefits of API integration

 API brings a lot to the table, both to developers and the business.